1st Avenue Improvements

-- Phase 2 – Stage 1 (closure of 6th Street west of 1st Avenue) will begin at 9:00 am, on Tuesday, April 24 (see Phase 2 – Stage 1 in Resources: "Project map and construction phases").
+- Work continues on Phase 2 – Stage 1 (west half of 1st Avenue & 6th Street intersection, and 6th Street west to the Baymont Inn & Suites driveway) (see Phase 2 – Stage 1 in Resources: "Project map and construction phases").

 - Phase 2 – Stage 1 is scheduled for completion on July 25.

-- On April 19, a plan was approved that would allow Phase 2 – Stage 2 to get underway sooner than the current June 7 start date shown in the schedule, with the goal of speeding up completion of the overall Phase 2 work.
+- Phase 2 – Stage 2 will get underway sooner than the current June 7 start date shown in the schedule, with the goal of speeding up completion of the overall Phase 2 work.
 A start date for Phase 2 – Stage 2 will be determined later as progress is made on Phase 2 – Stage 1.